 Historically, the automotive repair industry has been highly fragmented, consisting of numerous small, independently owned, service and repair garages, including service and repair facilities as a part of most gasoline service stations.

 However, management believes that the advanced technology used in vehicles has made it difficult for independent repair shops to have the expertise required to perform higher margin repairs.
 Most of the service and repair facilities at gasoline service stations have closed as the retail gasoline operators have abandoned this business.
 We have made investments in training qualified technicians to work in our service and repair facilities.

 Additionally, automobile manufacturers generally require warranty work to be performed at their franchised automobile dealerships.
 We believe that an increasing percentage of all repair work will be performed at dealerships that have the sophisticated equipment and skilled personnel necessary to perform repairs and warranty work on today's complex vehicles.

 In addition to training initiatives, many of our markets have been experiencing qualified labour shortages in the parts, service and collision repair business.
-For the past two years, the Company has sourced technicians from foreign countries in order to ensure maximum usage of our service bays.
 The sourcing of foreign technicians has provided the Company with the ability to increase its same store service revenues, despite a shortage of skilled labour.